Can flexible conduit be used outdoors? The answer is yes!

 Flexible Metal Conduit (FMC)is a raceway of circular cross section made of helically wound, formed, interlocked metal strip.

-3.2.1 What are Electrical Nonmetallic Tubing?
+9. What is Electrical Nonmetallic Tubing?

 Electrical Nonmetallic Tubing (ENT) is a nonmetallic, pliable, corrugated raceway of circular cross section.
 ENT is composed of a material that is resistant to moisture and chemical atmospheres and is flame retardant.